jdan/thatjdanisso.cool/articles/2021-03-13-is-this-true.md

 > Wait, you can't write `halts`.

 I just did.

+> It won't work.
+Nice try.

+Of course it will.
+I give you a function and we determined you can always tell me if that function returns true or not.

+> What if the program loops forever?

+Many of our programs above looped forever.
+You can do anything.

 > But this is the [Halting problem](https://en.wikipedia.org/wiki/Halting_problem) and the Halting problem cannot be solved.